A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Framework and definitions

-where $\lambda_{1} \geq 0$ is the tuning parameter controling the amount of regularization applied to the estimate.
-Setting $\lambda_{1} =0$ \JJL{reduces} the Lasso problem to the Ordinary Least Squares (OLS) which minimizes the unregularized empirical $l_2$ loss function $\frac{1}{2n} || {Y - X\beta } ||_2^2$. $\lambda_1$ generally depends on $n$, but we omit this dependence in the notation for simplicity. \hanzhongg{The limiting distribution of the Lasso is complicated \cite{KnightFu2000}, and the usual residual Bootstrap Lasso fails in estimating the limiting distribution and \JL{thus cannot be used to construct valid} confidence intervals \cite{Chatterjee2010}.
-Various modifications of the Lasso have been proposed to form a valid inference procedure, e.g., \JL{the} Bootstrap thresholded Lasso \cite{Chatterjee2011} and our previous method} Bootstrap Lasso+OLS \cite{Liu2013}.
-These previous work \JL{relies} on two restrictive assumptions: (1) hard sparsity ($\beta^0$ has at most $s$ ($s\ll n$) non-zero elements; see, e.g., \cite{unifiedpaper2009journal}); and (2) beta-min condition: the minimum absolute value of these $s$ non-zero coefficients \JL{is} $\gg 1/\sqrt{n}$.
-In order to \JL{relax} these two \JL{often} unrealistic assumptions \JL{for the purpose of constructing confidence intervals}, we propose \JL{a Lasso+Partial Ridge (LPR) estimator and two Bootstrap procedures on it, i.e., residual Bootstrap LPR (rBLPR) and paired Bootstrap LPR (pBLPR) in the following subsections.}
+where $\lambda_{1} \geq 0$ is the tuning parameter controlling the amount of regularization applied to the estimate.
+In general, $ \lambda_1$ depends on $n$, but we omit this dependence in the notation, for simplicity. \hanzhongg{The limiting distribution of the lasso is complicated \citep{KnightFu2000}, and the usual residual bootstrap lasso fails to construct valid} confidence intervals \citep{Chatterjee2010}.
+Various modifications have been proposed to form a valid inference procedure, but these \JL{rely} on two restrictive assumptions: the hard sparsity and beta-min condition.
+In order to \JL{relax} these two \JL{often} unrealistic assumptions, we propose the \LPR{} estimator with two associated bootstrap procedures (the \rBLPR{} and \pBLPR{}).